InitusJames/HelloWorlds/README.md

 # Guidelines
 To ensure that all submissions are relevant and appropriate, please adhere to the following guidelines when contributing to this repository:

-Each variation must output the message "Hello, World!" in some way.
+* Each variation must output the string "Hello World" in some way.
-Variations can be written in the C# programming language.
+* Variations nmeed to be written in the C# programming language.
-Variations should be unique and distinct from existing submissions.
+* Variations should be unique and distinct from existing submissions.
+* Refrain from using external resources like disk and cloud.
+* Generally speaking, generate all conditions within the same class being submitted.

 The repository owners reserve the right to remove any submissions that are deemed inappropriate or violate these guidelines.

 # Resources